GOFIRST/gofirst-docs/devel2013/SensorInterface.md

 The conventions established here _may_ be changed if they are found to ignore an already-established convention set in the code that I somehow missed.
-In the case that no convention exists, I will set one that best fits with the existing conventions.
+In the case that no convention exists where one is needed, I will set one that best fits with the existing conventions.

 Comments, questions, clarifications, and other requests and addenda may be emailed to Max Veit.